tswiger34/Cobb-Douglas-Research/README.md

 This is my current research into whether or not the Cobb-Douglas production function has useful baseball applications.
 I outline everything in my research paper including the methodologies I will use along with the brackground and reasoning behind why I believe this may be useful.
-I am currently on the data collection stage as of 12/3/2022.
-I will keep this file updated with where I am currently at in the process.
-I started this project 11/30/2022.
+I have perfromed the regression analysis, and I am currently documenting my results.
+I would like to be finished with this portion of the project soon, and begin on the next steps outlined in my research paper after the new year.
+This is as of 12/24/2022